Re Imagining Relations, 2011

 This series was inspired by the actions of a group of Muslims in Paris who risked their lives to rescue hundreds of Jews during the German Occupation.
 Focusing on current Jewish-Muslim relations, it explores the potential of photographic montage to highlight similarities, investigate differences, and visualize an imagined transformation of dichotomies into coexistences.

-Combining photographs taken at the Grand Mosque of Paris, where Jews were protected during the German Occupation, and photographs taken in synagogues and mosques throughout Paris and Istanbul, I constructed imagined spaces in which other realties can unfold, where coexistence, respect, mutuality, and exchange exist between both religions.
+Combining photographs taken at the Grand Mosque of Paris, where Jews were protected during the German Occupation, and photographs taken in synagogues and mosques throughout Paris and Istanbul, I constructed imagined spaces in which other realties might unfold, and where coexistence, respect, mutuality, and exchange exist between both religions.